 25521 Hwy.
 98

 We represent the grass roots of our society by providing a place for visitors to experience the heritage and share the ethnic and farming culture of Baldwin County.
+The museum was organized in April 1981 by a group of area residents in hopes of preserving artifacts, tools, machinery, etc. used by men and women who lived in Baldwin County before the turn of the century.
+We are located in Elberta.

 * All information contained in our database is supplied by the individual businesses to the AGCCVB for inclusion on our web site and in printed materials.